librz/learn-english/index.md

 Tentative: Both parties have reached a tentative ceasefire agreement

 Cadence: To meet its cadence of launch every other week, SpaceX must build at least two of these each month.

+Holistic: A holistic approach to business management considers all aspects of operations, not just profits.